OrionExplorer/dcpam/README.md

 * ...and much more.

 ## Technology
+DCPAM Data Warehouse Solution is hardware- and [database](#databases)-agnostic with component-based architecture.

 ### DCPAM Components
 DCPAM Data Warehouse Solution consists of a number of integrated components.
 Each component has unique log file, and DCPAM ETL - due to parallel execution - can create many log files.

 #### DCPAM ETL - Extract-Transform-Load / Extract-Load-Transform
 [DCPAM ETL](https://github.com/OrionExplorer/dcpam/tree/master/src/DCPAM_ETL/README.md) is the main ETL/ELT engine.
 Each running instance can handle many ETL/ELT processes simultaneously.
 Moreover, many instances of DCPAM ETL can work within single Data Warehouse.